George John (soccer)

-George John (born March 20, 1987) is a former American soccer player.
+George John (born March 20, 1987) is an American former soccer player who played for FC Dallas in Major League Soccer.

 Youth and college soccer

-John was born and raised in Shoreline, Washington.

-George played youth soccer for Emerald City FC in Seattle.
+John was raised in Shoreline, Washington.
+He played youth soccer for Emerald City FC in Seattle.
 He was later the team captain of his youth club leading the Crossfire Premier to an U-18 Premier I Division Championship and a U-18 Washington State Championship.
 In 2011, John was inducted into the inaugural class of the Crossfire Premier Hall of Fame, along with fellow professional soccer players Ellis McLoughlin and Preston Zimmerman.
 John also played soccer for Shorewood High School where he was team captain and a 2004 NSCAA High School Adidas All-American honoree.
 John's jersey (#11) was retired by the school during a ceremony in 2011.

 John played college soccer at the University of Washington, leading the Huskies to back-to-back trips to the second round of the NCAA Division I Men's Soccer Tournament in 2006 and 2007.
 Among other honors he received, he was selected as a two-time first-team All-Pac-10 selection, a two-time first-team NSCAA Scholar All-American, and was the 2008 Pac-10 Soccer Scholar Athlete of the Year.